botandrose/activity_sns_filter/README.md

 * Feature: Generalize further into a multi-tenant SNS filtering service, backed by e.g. Redis sets for persistence, with HTTP REST APIs for registering a new filter and periodically updating it with the latest user id whitelist.
 * Feature: Generalize even further by allowing clients to specify arbitrary filtering logic, not just user id set inclusion.
 Maybe by using something akin to PostgreSQL's JSON query language, or MongoDB's, etc.
+* EOL: Could this usecase be adequately handled by a modern HTTP proxy?
+Maybe this could be implemented in Varnish's VCL, or nginx's configuration language?